This Former SNL Star Is Sick of Being Called ‘Quirky’

-After a short-lived stint on SNL back in 2016 and a memorable one-season arc as Dev’s girlfriend Rachel on Master of None, Noël Wells is done being a bit-player in someone else’s universe.
+After a short-lived stint on SNL back in 2016 and a memorable one-season arc as Dev’s girlfriend Rachel on Master of None, Noël Wells is done being a bit player in someone else’s universe.
 “I’ve never been interested in being picked,” says Wells.
-“I’d much rather write something for herself.”
+“I’d much rather write something for myself.”

 In the intimate tale of self-discovery Mr. Roosevelt (out Friday) — which she also wrote and directed — Wells plays Emily, a struggling L.A.-based aspiring comedian who returns to Austin when her beloved cat Mr. Roosevelt passes away.
-Short on money and friends, she finds herself staying with her ex and his Instagram-perfect new girlfriend, where she wrestles with with the person she has become and the life she left behind.
+Short on money and friends, she finds herself staying with her ex and his Instagram-perfect new girlfriend, where she wrestles with the person she’s become and the life she’s left behind.

 I chatted with the outspoken comic about being a woman in Hollywood, what she learned from SNL and Master of None, and why it’s absolutely essential for her to create her own stories.